azsk/DevOpsKit/Contributing.md

 >  **DONT'S:**
 > * Do not change values for fixed variables e.g. FeatureName, ControlID, Id  and MethodName.
 These values are referenced at different places in framework.
 > * Control Policy is strongly typed schema, new property or renaming of the property is not allowed.
-> * ControlId, Id should not be repeated/duplicated.
+> * ControlID, Id should not be repeated/duplicated.

 **Add automated control**</br>
 If you have analyzed that control can be automated using PowerShell with help of Azure cmdlet or API.
 Before automating control make sure you have knowledge about the permissions/access required to validate the control.